jaypatel1227/Nonogram/README.md

 TODO:

-* make a GUI version that is playable
+* Make a GUI version that is playable
-* Write an algorithm to solve a Nonogram game (perhaps use this as _hint_ feature for the gui playable version)
+* Write an algorithm to solve a Nonogram game (perhaps use this as a _hint_ feature for the GUI version)
-* Generate all nongrams of some size and do statistics on it
+* Generate all nonograms of some size and do statistics on it
-* generalize to similar games
+* Generalize to similar games